ParentJA/taxi/README.md

 ]
 ```

 We run our authentication tests one last time to make sure they pass.
+Our authentication work is done!

 ```bash
 $ python manage.py test trip.tests